 1) After downloading the sofware, simply type "tar -zxvf LR_Gapcloser.tar.gz" in the installation directory.
 The software does not require any special compilation and is already provided as portable precompiled software.

 2) Then for convenience ,you can type "export PATH=$PATH:your_directory/LR_Gapcloser/" to set the PATH environmental variables.

-(2)The long reads file is also required and should be fasta format and the reads must be error corrected.
+(2)The long reads file is also required and should be of fasta format.
 If the file is fastq format, it should be converted into fasta format before running the software.

 COMMANDS AND OPTIONS